zonemaster/zonemaster/docs/public/installation/zonemaster-gui.md

    its page footer.

-3. Verify that when you mouse over this text the versions of the following Zonemaster components are shown: Backend, Engine and GUI.
+3. Verify that when you mouse over this text the versions of the following Zonemaster components are shown: Backend, Engine, LDNS and GUI.

 ## What to do next?

  * For a JSON-RPC API, see the Zonemaster::Backend [JSON-RPC API] documentation.
  * For a command line interface, follow the [Zonemaster::CLI installation] instruction.
  * For a Perl API, see the [Zonemaster::Engine API] documentation.
- * For Https, see [Let's Encrypt / Certbot].
+ * For HTTPS, see [Let's Encrypt / Certbot].

 ## Serving the GUI and API from a custom base url